Whyzanet/WhyzaGC/README.md

 I have packed as many software features as I can think of in an attempt to learn as much as possible about ESP software development.

 I also discovered Radmon.org, which seemed like a worthwhile project to contribute data to.
 It has a very simple and easy registration process and runs on solar power!
 Your data will be retained by radmon.org for 2 years.
-If you donate your data will be retainied for 5 years.
+If you donate your data will be retained for 5 years.

 While waiting for delivery, I checked a number of forums looking for ideas on how to interface with the counter for both the Raspberry Pi and Arduino platforms.
 I found a dated project using the Feather Huzzah ESP8266 and the MightyOhm for inspiration, but it was not going to compile on the current libraries.
 So, I decided to do my own Arduino project from scratch as I also wanted to increase my Arduino coding skills.
 I also found some good ideas for interfacing with the Raspberry Pi, which I also cover.